clarkbox/check_multiple/README.md

 # check_multiple

-Nagios plugin used to execute multiple commands in series.
-It can be configured to fail if one command fails, or only if they all fail.
+Nagios plugin used to execute multiple commands in parlallel.
+It can be configured to return failure if one command fails, or only if they all fail.

 Example command that will check SSH and ping host:
 ```